ioriwitte/ivis-project2/README.md

 The aim of the project is try to visualizing the world through its own worldview with data from World Value Survey by using D3.js.

+Here is the running website for this project: http://people.kth.se/~zhihaoy/ivis-project2/index.html

 Below is the project requirements.

 ____________________________________